nasa/cmr-graphql/README.md

 ## Application Installation and Usage

-GraphQL uses [Redis](https://redis.io/) to cache query responses.
-In order for this application to function properly you'll need to install and start Redis.

-If you're using homebrew you can install it with the following:

-    brew install redis

-Otherwise check the [download page](https://redis.io/download) for the most recent stable version available for download.

 Before running the application you'll want to ensure that all necessary packages are installed by running:

     npm install